Provenance Research at the Staatsgalerie Stuttgart

 Like almost every museum in Germany, the Staatsgalerie records numerous war losses.
 During the Second World War, works of art were secured for protection in several storage locations in Baden-Württemberg.
 Some of the works nevertheless fell victim to the effects of the war or were unlawfully stolen from the place of removal.
 The Staatsgalerie has entered these wartime losses as in the Lost Art Database.
 Due to the insufficient sources available, the actual number of wartime losses can no longer be fully researched today.
 According to the current state of research, we assume more than 800 missing works of art.

-New project - funded by the German Lost Art Foundation
+Project funded by the German Lost Art Foundation has been completed

 The »Dr. and Mrs. Max Stern Foundation« has been asking the Staatsgalerie since November 2022 for the return of the painting »Darstellung Christi im Tempel«, Anonym Schwäbisch, um 1470 (Inv.
 Nr.
 2404).
 The provenance of the painting has not yet been adequately researched.
 The State of Baden-Württemberg and the Staatsgalerie are aware of their moral and ethical responsibility and wish to comply with any request for information or restitution as quickly as possible.
-As it is currently impossible to process the request promptly due to the high workload, the Staatsgalerie has decided to apply to the German Centre for the Loss of Cultural Property for the necessary research as a short-term project.
-Fortunately, funding has been approved.
-The aims of the short-term project are comprehensive provenance research on the work and the compilation of a detailed provenance dossier.
-The scientifically sound dossier to be compiled will form the basis for the evaluation of the restitution claim at the level of the Board of the Staatsgalerie and the Ministry of Science, Research and the Arts of Baden-Württemberg.
-Only on the basis of the dossier will it be possible to find a possible »just and fair« solution.
-It is expected that an external provenance researcher will work on this restitution claim from August 2023.
+As it was not possible to process the request promptly due to the high workload, the Staatsgalerie decided to apply to the for the necessary research to be carried out as a short-term project.
+Fortunately, the funding approval arrived in the summer of 2023.
+The aims of the short-term project were to provide comprehensive provenance research on the work and to compile a detailed provenance dossier.
+The scientific-based dossier that is to be compiled will form the basis for the evaluation of the restitution claim at the level of the board of the Staatsgalerie and the Ministry of Science, Research and the Arts of Baden-Württemberg.
+The project was completed in January 2024.
+The final report has been available to the German Lost Art Foundation since February 2024 and has been available on since July 2025.
+On the basis of the current state of research, the Ministry of Science, Research and the Arts of Baden-Württemberg has currently concluded that there has been no loss of property as a result of National Socialist persecution and that important research questions remain unanswered.
+Negotiations with the Dr. and Mrs. Max Stern Foundation are continuing.

 funded by